lsst-dm/dmtn-037/index.rst

 Iterative solution derivation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The image :math:`\overrightarrow{s_i}` is the sum of all of the sub-band models, each shifted by the appropriate amount of DCR relative to the effective wavelength of the full filter from :eq:`eqn-DCR`:
+The image :math:`\overrightarrow{s_i}` is the sum of all of the sub-band models (see :numref:`fig-subband_diagram`), each shifted by the appropriate amount of DCR relative to the effective wavelength of the full filter from :eq:`eqn-DCR`:

 .. math::
    :label: eqn-basic_sum